Updated: Oct 27, 2020

-In therapy, you will be encouraged to allow and tolerate being in deep contact with your painful emotions, and witnessing all of the attendant negative beliefs that "amp up" your pain.
+In therapy, you will be encouraged to allow and tolerate being in deep contact with your painful emotions, and witnessing all the attendant negative beliefs that "amp up" your pain.
 These two steps of approaching your emotions with kindness and tolerating your emotional pain for bearable periods of time are consistent with the principles of exposure therapy and are also spiritual practices of self-compassion.
 When you expose yourself to previously-avoided emotions by gently approaching a repressed emotion, allowing it to "come up" (emotional arousal), and tolerating the emotional experience for longer and longer periods of time, your emotional pain will gradually reveal its painful beliefs.
 As you grow in compassionate witnessing awareness, your learned and inherited "pain body" gradually loses its uncomfortable charge.

 It should be noted that experiencing emotions that you have been afraid to feel is necessary but not sufficient for change.
 Once contact with your emotional experience is achieved, you must also cognitively orient to your emotional experience as valuable information, and explore, reflect on, and make sense of the limiting beliefs that feed into it.

 3. REGULATION: The third principle of emotional processing involves the regulation of emotion.
 It is clear that emotional arousal and expression are not always helpful or appropriate in certain aspects of our life.
-And, for some of us, practicing emotional down-regulation must precede or accompany the processing of our emotions.
+And, for some of us, practicing emotional down-regulation must precede or accompany the heavier and harder processing of our emotions.

 Internal security develops by feeling that one exists in the mind and heart of another.
-Being able to soothe the self develops initially by internalizing the soothing gestures of a protective other.
+Being able to soothe yourself develops initially by internalizing the soothing gestures of a protective other.
 (Experiencing the kindness of a therapist, or imagining what a nurturing mother or a good father would say are a few ways to self-soothe.)